Play Audio

 IT professionals, especially those in charge of maintenance, updates, or cybersecurity, may need to work during off-peak hours to ensure minimal disruption.

-It's worth noting that while many of these industries have overnight shifts, not all workers within these sectors will necessarily work the graveyard shift.
-The need for overnight staffing varies greatly by specific job, location, and employer.
+While these industries commonly have night shifts, not every worker in these fields will necessarily work the graveyard shift.
+The need for overnight staffing varies by job role, location and employer.

 When There's an Extra Pay Period